The Financial Services Compensation Scheme

 Whether investors are eligible to make a claim under the FSCS will depend on various factors, including the size of the relevant Deposits and the laws and regulations applicable to the relevant financial institution (which may vary depending on where they are based).
 When Meteor act as bare trustee it may, depending on the laws, regulations and the facts at the time, make a claim on an investor’s behalf.

-For deposits, the compensation limit is currently £75,000 per person and this applies to all deposits held with the Deposit Taker and/or any other deposit takers included under the same registration on the Financial Services Register.
+For deposits, the compensation limit is currently £85,000 per person and this applies to all deposits held with the Deposit Taker and/or any other deposit takers included under the same registration on the Financial Services Register.
 Investors would not be covered for any excess amount over the compensation limit.
 If investors take out any deposit in joint names the compensation limit would apply to each joint holder.
-For companies and small local authorities, the compensation limit is £75,000.
+A review of the limit is currently due in 2020, at which time the limit may be decreased or increased.

 Investors should be aware that whether they are eligible to make a claim under the FSCS will depend on a variety of factors and that there are limits to the amount of compensation the FSCS will pay.